manismk/key-notes/README.md

 # key-notes

-key-notes is an note taking app
+key-notes is an note taking app.Build with react